Mullins savours 'mind-blowing' Cheltenham success

 Mullins was the meeting's top trainer for a fifth year running, but admitted huge pressure saddling the favourite.

-He said jockey Paul Townend had given one of the great Festival rides for a sixth winner of the week.
+He said jockey Paul Townend had given one of the great Festival rides for the trainer's sixth winner of the week.

 "It's mind-blowing.
 I can't comprehend the number and quality of horses we have at home," said Mullins, 66.